The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Further comments and open problems

-Let us next comment on the reversibility of the Loewner-Kufarev energy, Theorem~\ref{thm:main_rev}.
+\textbf{Whole-plane radial SLE Reversibility.} Let us next comment on the reversibility of the Loewner--Kufarev energy, Theorem~\ref{thm:main_rev}.
 An analogous result about the reversibility of the Loewner energy can be explained (and proved) by SLE$_{0+}$ large deviations considerations combined with the fact that chordal SLE is reversible \cite{Zhan_rev} for small $\k$, see \cite{W1}.
-However, it is not known whether whole-plane SLE$_\k$ for $\k > 8$ is reversible.
+Chordal SLE is however not reversible for $\kappa > 8$, and it is not known whether whole-plane SLE$_\k$ for $\k > 8$ is reversible or not.
 (For $\k \le 8$, reversibility was established in \cite{zhan_rev_whole,IG4}.)
-Therefore Theorem~\ref{thm:main_rev} cannot be predicted from the SLE point of view given currently known results, but it does on the other hand suggest that reversibility might hold for large $\kappa$ as well.
+Therefore Theorem~\ref{thm:main_rev} cannot be predicted from the SLE point of view given currently known results, but it does on the other hand suggest that reversibility for whole-plane radial SLE might hold for large $\kappa$ as well.